csierradeveloper/demo03072025/README.md

 Based on the assignment description, I would approach this problem of appointment-booking with this being an AppointmentService RESTful microservice, with ownership over the domain of Appointments.
 Therefore responsibility for the persistence and fetching of information about Appointments would reside with this microservice.
 If we wish to make this a pure integration layer then we would just replace AppointmentRepository (and its mocked database interactions) with another REST client, AppointmentServiceRestClient, and leave the data persistence to a dedicated microservice.

-An Appointment is defined as a relationship between a User (client, someone who wants to purchase insurance), a specific Property (an object which the User wants to insure, such as a car), a date and time on which the appointment is expected to take place, an Employee who will meet with the User, and an AppointmentState (indicating if the appointment has been freshly created, if the user has been notified of it, if the user has confirmed it, or if the appointment is completed).
+An Appointment is defined as a relationship between a User (client, someone who wants to purchase insurance), a specific Property (an object which the User wants to insure, such as a car), a date and time on which the appointment is expected to take place, an Employee who will meet with the User (serving as an insurance agent), and an AppointmentState (indicating if the appointment has been freshly created, if the user has been notified of it, if the user has confirmed it, or if the appointment is completed).
 The specified business logic only provided for User and Appointment creation, but in a real case we'd want to validate the rest of the request data as well, and handle the case of pre-existing users or an incomplete Appointment (instead of creating duplicates).

 Business logic is, upon receipt of a request to create an appointment: